The British Army trains in Kenya. Many women say soldiers raped them and abandoned children they fathered | KRDO

 Allegations of rape and other crimes, including murder, by British soldiers deployed there date back to the 1950s.

-“This to us is an example of British boys behaving badly,” said Marian Mutugi, a commissioner for the Kenya National Commission on Human Rights.
+“This to us is an example of British boys behaving badly,” said Marion Mutugi, a commissioner for the Kenya National Commission on Human Rights.

 “This is a matter of taking care of the vulnerable in our society who our constitution says require special protection.”